javorkabotond/js-todo-app/README.md

 ### Renaming a task

-As a user, when I would like to rename a task then I click to pen icon and appear text input with the text and Save button.
-I change the text and click Save button, text of task will be update in the list of task.
+As a user, when I would like to rename a task then I click to pen icon and appear text input with the text and save button.
+I change the text and click save button, text of task will be update in the list of task.

 ### Filtering tasks by completion